bmxitalia/ComputerVision/README.md

 12. Object recognition;
 13. Convolutional neural networks.

-In the \homework folder is possible to find the six homework I've done during the course.
+In the \homeworks folder is possible to find the six homework I've done during the course.
 In every folder there are the exercise instructions, some MATLAB files and a report containing my solution.
 The exercises have been done on the following topics:

 1. Linear algebra and some basics of images;
 2. Image filtering, feature detection and matching, Fourier transformation;